January 4, 2019

 Try to conduct these user interviews in your participants’ own environment.
 At their desk or in their home is best.
 Take photos of the space and selfies with your participants — they turn out to be great artifacts for building empathy with your product team back in HQ.

 When chatting about a user’s current set of tools, I usually try to take screenshots of their computer with my iPhone as they work.
 Even short videos can work well to demonstrate their current process.
-Additionally, I’ve come across weird software programs throughout my day that I was not able to find screenshots and product information online.
+Additionally, I’ve come across weird software programs throughout sessions that I was not able to find screenshots and product information online.
 So take notes and even have your participant open the “About this Program” dialog to make sure you’re tracking all current processes.

 Once back from research, upload your audio files to a digital transcription service.
-It’s significantly more cost effective to have a company like VoiceBase either automatically or manually transcribe sessions to make them searchable in the future rather than wasting a week of your time typing up notes.
+It’s significantly more cost effective to have a company like VoiceBase either automatically transcribe sessions to make them searchable in the future rather than wasting a week of your time typing up notes.

 In the Lab

-In your office or in a research lab, you will have greater control over recording.
+In your office or in a third-party research lab, you will have greater control over recording.
 You will probably receive video files from the lab, as well as audio recordings.
 In this case, I recommend using more traditional video management platforms, like Frame.io, to document and annotate these artifacts.

 Use Zoom.us for remote video conferencing with your users.
 It has an unmatched ability to keep connected on the world’s worst WiFi.
 With Zoom’s cloud recording feature, you can get a completely usable video file and audio files to transcribe and annotate without worrying about saving local MP4s.